grungeee/LoRa_tracker/README.md

 - [x] LED ring proof of concept
 - [x] Preliminary power setup using USB‑C charging board
 - [ ] Finalize 1.28" LCD user interface and menu navigation
-- [ ] Integrate and calibrate GY-9250 magnetometer for compass heading
+- [ ] Integrate and calibrate BNO055 IMU for compass heading
 - [ ] Implement power management with charging and voltage regulation
 - [ ] Design and print a durable enclosure for field use